 7. What happens if the goats get sick?

 Recipient families will contact Jabal Zamzam, our partner org.
 Jabal Zamzam team will take the sick goats to a local veterinarian.

 8. How will the goats eat?
 Isn't it a desert?

 While Jordan is not so great for agriculture, it is prime for grazing and has been for thousands of years.
 In fact, 50,000 families in Jordan still make their living by raising herds of goats and sheep.
 Jordan is the 3rd largest exporter of goats in the world, and the vast majority of those goats come from herds that graze in the countryside.

 9. How can you make sure the goats won't get stolen?

-I mean, we can't prevent theft of anything in Jordan, just like we can't prevent it in Greece.
-But what I can tell you is that the families' nearest neighbors are also Syrian refugees who will get goats.
-And remember, they're not in camps -- they are living on farmland in the middle of nowhere!
+I mean, we can't prevent theft of anything in Jordan, just like we can't prevent it when we distribute aid in Greece.
+But what I can tell you is that the families' nearest neighbors are also Syrian refugees who will also get goats.
+The Jordanian families in the area help watch out for their Syrian neighbors.

 10. You are only distributing female goats.
 What happens when the females die out?

-Our partner org has agreed with some generous Jordanian farmers to lend male goats from their own herds for mating.
+Distributing two female goats is by design, as protein-rich food (milk, cheese, yogurt) is our top priority!
+Our partner org has agreed with Jordanian farmers to lend male goats from their own herds for mating.
 The resulting kids will belong to the refugees.
-The two female goats is by design -- food (milk, cheese, yogurt) is top priority!